The Student Council’s Printing Unit prints products both for the Student Council and external entities.

 Our 3D printing service has its own webpage by the way.

-For very large runs or special requirements (silver print, perforation), we still do offset printing, the most efficient method for large quantities of output.
+For very large runs or special requirements (silver printing, perforating) we use offset printing, the most efficient process for large output quantities.
+Currently, however, there are no printing employees who can operate this printing machine.

-The printing plates required for monochrome printing get produced in our own darkroom to save costs.
+We manufacture the printing plates required for monochrome printing in our own darkroom in order to work as cost-effectively as possible.

-We only get the plates for color printing from external providers due to the higher quality requirements.
+Only the plates for colour printing are purchased from external suppliers due to the higher quality required.

-We are the last Departmental Student Council at of the University of Munich in possession of an offset printing press.
+We are the last student body of the TU Munich to own an offset printing machine.

-Our Heidelberg GTO is designed as a precision machine, which allows multiple colors to be printed on one page and even genuine four-color printing (where the color is mixed by placing small dots of color next to each other).
-The maximum page capacity is 8,000 sheets per hour, the maximum sheet size is 320x460mm.
+Our Heidelberg GTO is designed as a precision machine, which allows to print several colors on one side and even to make real four-color printing (where the color is mixed by juxtaposing small color dots).
+The maximum page output is 8000 sheets per hour, the maximum sheet format 320x460mm.

-Our electronic cutting machine, internally affectionately called “Gloria,” gives us the option to produce products beyond the usual paper formats.
+Our electronic cutting machine, internally also affectionately called “Gloria”, offers us the possibility to produce products outside the usual paper formats.

 Since we have our own binding machine, we are able to perfect bind small runs by hand.